Walter Schottky Institute

 Control of symmetry and topology in van der Waals heterostructures

 Currently, we explore spin-orbit and magnetic proximity interactions in graphene-based vdW heterostructures of 2D materials on a fundamental level.
-A major focus are the opto-spintronic and magneto-electronic properties of the heterostructures and their control via charge tuning, layer number, quality of the material interfaces, as well as the crystallographic alignment of the monolayers.
+We study the spintronic and magnetotransport properties of the heterostructures and their control via charge tuning, layer number, quality of the material interfaces, as well as the crystallographic alignment of the monolayers.

 Walter Schottky Institut About the Institute Research